Breadcrumbs provide secondary navigation to help users understand where they are in a website.

 navelement.
 This allows assistive technology to present the breadcrumbs in context as a navigational element on the page.

-- Consider separators text when it comes to contrast.
+- Treat separators as text when it comes to contrast.
 Use separators that have AA contrast against their background.

 olfor breadcrumbs and an